Trump Promises a Federal Technology Overhaul To Save $1 Trillion

 Re: (Score:1)

-Immigration - reading between the lies (Score:2)
+Immigration - reading between the lies (Score:3)

 > as a way to get tech leaders to help his cause.
 'You can get